zanybeyondart/ReadMeEditor/README.md

     }

-Now everytime you render this in **mlx_loop_hook()** it will give you a new and different animation
+Now every time you render this in **mlx_loop_hook()** it will give you a new and different animation

 ## Conclusion

-This guide should get you ready to produce a perfectly fine game, take your time, enjoy the project and push your creative limits !!!
+This guide should get you ready to produce a perfectly fine game, take your time, enjoy the project, and push your creative limits !!!

-You can reach out to me if you need any help on zvakil@student.42abudhabi.ae
+You can reach out to me if you need any help at zvakil@student.42abudhabi.ae

 Thank you for going through the guide, don't forget to give it a star if you liked it! and All the best with your project!